 Providing businesses with the best possible solutions for coding and marking their products requires an in-depth knowledge of new and emerging packaging trends.
 At the Domino Laser Academy in Hamburg, Domino’s experts are involved in continual research and experimentation into new substrates.

 “Currently, due to the new European regulations around recycled plastics, approximately 95% of the food packaging samples that we are sent to test are post-consumer recycled (PCR) or recyclable plastics.
-We now have many solutions available for this kind of substrate in our F-Series fibre Laser, and U-Series UV laser ranges.
+We now have many solutions available for this kind of substrate in our F-Series fiber Laser, and U-Series UV laser ranges.

 “However, we predict that in the coming years, requests for compostable solutions will become more prominent – and so we want to ensure that we are ready to advise customers and provide a solution for these new materials.”

-In line with these ambitions, Domino’s laser team obtained samples of Futamura’s market-leading NatureFlex cellulose films to determine which of Domino’s laser coding solutions would provide the best option for manufacturers utilising these new substrates on their production lines.
+In line with these ambitions, Domino’s laser team obtained samples of Futamura’s market-leading NatureFlex cellulose films to determine which of Domino’s laser coding solutions would provide the best option for manufacturers utilizing these new substrates on their production lines.

 Coding requirements of compostable films